f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Upgrading the System Controllers via webUI
 ------------------------------------------

 Once the new images are loaded, you can perform the upgrade from the **System Settings > Controller Management** screen.
 Currently it is recommended you use the **Bundled** option to upgrade using the ISO.
 In the future, there may be cases where **Unbundled** (separate OS or Service upgrades) are recommended.
 Once you click **Save** the upgrade process will begin.
-Starting with F5OS-C 1.8.0 and later versions a check will be run to determine the length and number of reboots the upgrade will need.
-You'll First see a warning like the one below.

 .. image:: images/velos_software_upgrades/image7.png
   :align: center
   :scale: 70%

-Starting with F5OS-C 1.8.0 and later versions a check will be run to determine the length and number of reboots the upgrade will need.
-You'll First see a warning like the one below.
-First, you will see a warning warning you of the expected behavior.
+Starting with F5OS-C 1.8.0 and later versions, a check will be run to determine the length of time and number of reboots the upgrade will need.
+You'll first see a warning like the one below letting you know of the expected behavior.

 .. image:: images/velos_software_upgrades/controller-warning.png
   :align: center